altruismo/rebelde-hmcs/README.md

 > **Rebelde HMCS** is not just software.
 > It's a mindset.
-> It's the belief that we can build better.
+> It's the belief that collaboration is building better.

 ---